-(ii) Bed Licences
+(ii) Bed Licenses

-The Company has been granted or otherwise acquired bed licences over an extended period of time, commencing many years ago.
-It has been determined that the fair value of bed licences at grant or acquisition date, prior to transition to Australian equivalents to International Financial Reporting Standards (AIFRS) is unable to be reliably measured and therefore no bed licences granted or acquired prior to 1 July 2004 have been recognised.
+The Company has been granted or otherwise acquired bed licenses over an extended period of time, commencing many years ago.
+It has been determined that the fair value of bed licenses at grant or acquisition date, prior to transition to Australian equivalents to International Financial Reporting Standards (AIFRS) is unable to be reliably measured and therefore no bed licenses granted or acquired prior to 1 July 2004 have been recognised.

-Licences granted after this date were recognised at their fair value as at the date they were put to use.
-The Company measured bed licences acquired through business combinations at fair value using valuations from an independent external valuer.
+Licenses granted after this date were recognised at their fair value as at the date they were put to use.
+The Company measured bed licenses acquired through business combinations at fair value using valuations from an independent external valuer.

-The useful life of bed licenses has been reassessed from indefinite to finite life following the release of the Australian Government's discussion paper Improving Choice in Residential Aged Care - ACAR Discontinuation on 30 September 2021.
-Refer to Note 2d for further detail on this change in accounting estimate.
+The useful life of bed licenses has been reassessed from indefinite to finite life from 1 October 2021 following the release of the Australian Government's discussion paper Improving Choice in Residential Aged Care - ACAR Discontinuation on 30 September 2021.